Skip to main content

 Protocols for Women and SHBG Considerations

-Testosterone replacement for women often involves precise, low-dose subcutaneous injections of Testosterone Cypionate, typically 10–20 units (0.1–0.2ml) weekly.
+Testosterone replacement for women often involves precise, low-dose subcutaneous injections of Testosterone Cypionate, typically 10 ∞ 20 units (0.1 ∞ 0.2ml) weekly.
 The dosage is carefully calibrated based on the woman’s symptoms and her SHBG levels, aiming to achieve optimal free testosterone without causing androgenic side effects.

-Progesterone is also prescribed, with its use tailored to menopausal status.
-While progesterone does not directly bind to SHBG with high affinity, its overall influence on the and its balance with estrogen can indirectly affect SHBG levels.
 Pellet therapy, offering long-acting testosterone delivery, also requires careful consideration of SHBG, as the sustained release can lead to different free hormone dynamics compared to injections.
 Anastrozole may be used with pellet therapy when appropriate to manage estrogen conversion, again with an eye towards its indirect effects on SHBG.

 The interplay between SHBG and other hormones is complex.
 For instance, insulin resistance, common in conditions like Polycystic Ovary Syndrome (PCOS), is known to suppress SHBG production.
 This can lead to higher free androgen levels, contributing to PCOS symptoms.
-Addressing through lifestyle modifications or medications like metformin can therefore indirectly influence SHBG levels, improving overall hormonal balance.
+Addressing insulin sensitivity through lifestyle modifications or medications like metformin can therefore indirectly influence SHBG levels, improving overall hormonal balance.

 Impact of SHBG Levels on Hormone Protocols